MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-oauth.md

     :::image type="content" source="../assets/images/Copilot/api-based-me-oauth-app-settings.png" alt-text="Screenshot shows the app seetings for Oauth configutraion in developer portal for Teams.":::

-   1. <b>Registration name</b>: A descriptive name for your OAuth client registration.
+   1. <b>Registration name</b>: This is a descriptive name for your OAuth client registration.
    1. <b>Base URL</b>: Teams transmits the secret to URL endpoints that begin with the value in this field.
    1. Under **Restrict usage by org**, select any of the following: